-- To promote compliance, administrative units including the Pre-collegiate Programs Office and the Office of Internal Audit may conduct site visits of any program or activity governed by this policy.
-Colleges, programs, activities and individuals must cooperate in site visits, as required. - · Individuals violating this policy will be held accountable for their actions.
-The university may impose consequences, including but not limited to: - Programs may lose the right to operate under the auspices of Clemson University and may be barred from university property. - Faculty, staff and students are subject to relevant disciplinary sanctions. - Volunteers are subject to reprimand, loss of volunteer status or exclusion from university property.
+Accountability - To promote compliance, administrative units including the Pre-collegiate Programs Office and the Office of Internal Audit may conduct site visits of any program or activity governed by this policy.
+Colleges, programs, activities and individuals must cooperate in site visits, as required.
+Individuals violating this policy will be held accountable for their actions.
+The university may impose consequences, including but not limited to the following:

-Exemption Process
+- Programs may lose the right to operate under the auspices of Clemson University and may be barred from university property. - · Faculty, staff and students are subject to relevant disciplinary sanctions. - Volunteers are subject to reprimand, loss of volunteer status or exclusion from university property.

-• A program or activity may make an advance request for an exception to any requirement of this policy by submitting an Exemption Request form to the director of the Pre-collegiate Programs Office no later than eight weeks prior to the event taking place.
+Exemption Process - A program or activity may make an advance request for an exception to any requirement of this policy by submitting an Exemption Request form to the Director of the Pre-collegiate Programs Office no later than eight weeks prior to the event taking place.
 The request should describe, among other factors, alternate safeguards such as enhanced supervision or compliance with state child welfare regulations.
 The Exemption Request Form will be reviewed by the Pre-collegiate Programs Office.
 Approval or denial will be communicated at least four weeks prior to the event.

-Responsibilities

-The following departments and units have responsibilities as outlined in the Protection of Minors in Youth Programs and Activities policy.
+Responsibilities - The following departments and units have responsibilities as outlined in the Protection of Minors in Youth Programs and Activities policy:

-- Office for the Protection of Minors responsibilities are as follows: - Monitor compliance of the Protection of Minors in Youth Programs and Activities Policy and the Clemson University Operating Standards for Youth Programs and Activities. - Provide strategic advice to the Minors Program Advisory Committee. - Review and revise university Operating Standards for Youth Programs and Activities to manage and mitigate risk. - · Promote compliance of programs and activities involving minors by serving as a resource to answer questions as needed.
+- Office for the Protection of Minors responsibilities are as follows: - Monitor compliance of the Protection of Minors in Youth Programs and Activities Policy and the Clemson University Operating Standards for Youth Programs and Activities. - Provide strategic advice to the Minors Program Advisory Committee. - Review/revise University Operating Standards for Youth Programs and Activities to manage and mitigate risk. - · Promote compliance of programs and activities involving minors by serving as a resource to answer questions as needed.

-- Provide appropriate training where applicable. - · Maintain an inventory of all university programs and activities for minors. - · Serve as a reporting mechanism for suspicious and improper activity. - Conduct site visits to assess and verify compliance. - Minors Program Advisory Committee responsibilities are as follows: - Periodically review the Clemson University Policies and Operating Standards for the protection of minors in university-affiliated programs and activities.
+- Provide appropriate training where applicable. - Maintain an inventory of all university programs and activities for minors. - Serve as a reporting mechanism for suspicious and improper activity. - Conduct site visits to assess and verify compliance. - Minors Program Advisory Committee responsibilities are as follows: - Periodically review the Clemson University Policies and Operating Standards for the protection of minors in university-affiliated programs and activities.
 Propose amendments to the policy. - In consultation with the Pre-collegiate Programs Office, provide general oversight for university affiliated youth programs and activities. - Office of Human Resources responsibilities are as follows: - · Conduct Background Checks and National Sex Offender Registry Checks in accordance with this policy. - Process Self-Disclosure of Criminal Convictions Form in accordance with this policy. - Perform Motor Vehicle Record Checks. - Office of Internal Audit responsibilities are as follows: - Conduct program reviews, which may include site visits, to assess and verify compliance.
-View the Protection of Minors in Youth Programs and Activities Policy at media.clemson.edu/humanres/policies_procedures/protection-of-minors-policy.pdf.

-Watch this video and follow the recommended steps for interacting responsibly with minors and the recommended guidelines on how to identify and report abuse of a minor: youtu.be/I3VqbJG7F04.
+Watch this video and follow the recommended steps for interacting responsibly with minors, and the recommended guidelines on how to identify and report abuse of a minor: youtu.be/I3VqbJG7F04.